tamebadger/gatsby-starter-netlify-cms/src/pages/courses/index.md

       the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Shared value program areas co-create scalable radical initiative, leverage paradigm efficient.
+Inspirational compassion big data co-creation; big data social innovation.
+Uplift revolutionary the resistance strategize framework thought partnership co-create.
+A; correlation data, our work replicable compassion ecosystem impact.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make good parenting a part of your life.
+Choose one of our monthly subscription plans to receive the best parenting advice at your digital doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: I know what I'm doing but I would like an course or two every month.
       items:
-        - 3 lbs of coffee per month
+        - 3 courses per month
-        - Green or roasted beans"
+        - Professional support
-        - One or two varieties of beans"
+        - One on one with the author of your choice
       plan: Small
       price: '50'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: I want to be fully prepared for parenting
       items:
-        - 6 lbs of coffee per month
+        - 6 courses per month
-        - Green or roasted beans
+        - Professional support
-        - Up to 4 different varieties of beans
+        - 2 x One on one with the author of your choice
       plan: Big
       price: '80'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: I need a custom plan
       items:
         - Whatever you need
-        - Green or roasted beans
+        - Specific advice
-        - Unlimited varieties
+        - Unlimited support
       plan: Custom
       price: '??'
 ---